Damianofds/maps/README.md

 # maps
 Only few quick and dirty maps.

-No server side stuff, the codehere must be hosted on githubpages.
+No server side stuff, all the code here must be hosted on github pages.